Bonerdelli/qs-testwork/README.md

 * Zero tests coverage
 * No mobile layout support
 * Only one level of newly added nodes are allowed
+* Based on `react-create-app`, but in a serious project we should prefer customly configured builder
 * LESS or any other style preprocessor aren't used, because styles is not complex
 * Styled components aren't used, because of antd framework

-Simple adjacency list are used for tree.
-I suppose to replace it with Nested Sets, see a `tryouts/ns-tree` branch for a very draft implementation
+Simple adjacency list are used for tree handling.
+That's not optimal, especially for querying tree branches.
+I suppose to replace it with the Nested Sets, see a `tryouts/ns-tree` branch for a very draft implementation

 ### Start the project

 Just run `yarn && yarn start` from a project root \
-This command will install dependencies and then starts both cliend and server applications To start its separately, use `yarn run start:client` and `yarn run start:server` in separated terminals
+This command will install dependencies and then starts both cliend and server applications To start its separately, run `yarn run start:client` and `yarn run start:server` commands in separate terminals